What are the five elements in Chinese Medicine?

 They describe stages of the constantly moving cycle between Yin and Yang.
 The five fundamental elements include Wood, Fire, Earth, Metal and Water.

-Five Element theory arose from the ancient Chinese observation of the elements in nature around them.
+5 Element theory in Chinese Medicine arose from the observation of the elements in nature around them.

 Wu translates as five.
 Xing is translated most commonly as elements, though may also be translated as phases, forces, nature, transformations, walking or moving.
 Considering the range of translations guides us to a deeper understanding of the dynamic states that they describe.